top of page

 Definition

-A skeleton government is one that addresses the economic matters of a nation where government spending is kept at a minimum and federal programs exist only for the sake of conducting the essential duties and responsibilities of the nation.
+A skeleton government is one that consists of the bare minimum that is necessary to govern the nation.
+Government spending is greatly reduced and federal programs exist only for the sake of conducting the essential duties and responsibilities of the nation.

 Structure

-The structure of a skeleton government consists of departments that are scaled-down versions of themselves (or "bare bones") when considering the minimal services that they provide.
-This allows for an extremely low federal tax rate that will improve the quality of life for all its citizens.
+The structure of a skeleton government consists of the various federal executive departments that are scaled-down versions of themselves (or "bare bones") when considering the minimal services that they provide.
+This allows for an extremely low federal tax rate that will result in improving the overall quality and efficiency of the nation.

-An important feature of a skeleton government is that it will replace the bond system with a project-oriented, or P-series, system.
-Instead of a general fund that provides funding for all government programs, a project-oriented bond system enables every federal program to have its own privately managed P-numbered bond that is independent from the others.
-An important aspect of this is that it allows federal programs to become better encapsulated which results in greater efficiency and financial responsibility
+A skeleton government will replace its current bond system with a project-oriented, or P-series, bond system.
+Instead of having an open-ended general fund for all governmental programs, a project-oriented bond system enables federal programs to be privately managed from each other.
+The importance of this is that it allows federal programs to become better encapsulated that achieves greater efficiency

-than grouped with other programs (e.g., no more dipping into a general fund that hides cost overruns).
+than if grouped together with other programs (e.g., no more dipping into a general fund that hides cost overruns, or siphoning funds meant for other projects).

-For example, voters may approve of a new project for the purpose of providing renewable energy (e.g., wind power) to replace fossil fuel consumption.
-A new P-numbered bond will be assigned to the project, which will be primarily funded through private investment.
-The reimbursement of bond redemption will be provided when the wind system becomes fully operational (e.g., it pays for itself).
-Only a minimal amount of federal tax dollars, if any, will be given to the project which would make it more self-sufficient and independent from other projects.
+For example, voters may approve of a project for renewable energy (e.g., wind power) to replace fossil fuel consumption.
+A new P-numbered bond will be assigned to the project which will be funded entirely through private investment.
+The role of the government would be to initiate the project, facilitate public funding, and assist with general management if necessary.
+Redemption of the P-series bond will be provided when the project becomes fully operational (e.g., it pays for itself).
+So, only a minimal amount of federal tax dollars will be given to the project which would make it self-sufficient and independent from the other projects.

 Advantages

-The primary advantage of a skeleton government is its simplicity in that it may function with an extremely low federal tax rate.
-On average, a flat 5% federal tax rate would be the norm for a skeleton government though on the extreme end, even a lower 2% or 3% federal tax rate may be possible.
+The primary advantage of a skeleton government is its extremely low federal tax rate.
+On average, a flat 5% federal tax rate would be the norm although an even lower 1% or 2% federal tax rate may be possible.

-Reducing an individual's tax rate from 25-33% to 5% would greatly improve personal wealth by a significant
+Reducing the tax rate for individuals from 25-33% to just 5% would greatly improve personal wealth by a significant amount.
+Reducing corporate taxes from 21% to 5% would allow businesses to hire additional workers and lower unemployment for the nation.

-In addition, a skeleton government will only tax wages and nearly all other forms of taxation would be eliminated: gift tax, estate tax, capital gains tax, etc. would all be removed from the tax code.
-Gambling and lottery winnings will also become tax-free as well as receiving any tips from customers (e.g., waitresses).
-Retirement plans will become tax-free though a skeleton government having a 5% or lower federal tax rate will no longer offer pretax contributions to retirement plans.
+In addition, a skeleton government should only tax wages and all other forms of taxation will be eliminated.
+So, the gift tax, estate tax, capital gains tax, etc., would all be cancelled.
+Gambling and lottery winnings become tax-free along with tips from customers (e.g., waitresses).
+Retirement plans also become tax-free though pretax contributions will no longer be permitted.

-Since only wages are taxed (or revenue for businesses) there won't be a need to file taxes at the end of the year with the IRS.
+Since only wages will be taxed (or revenue for businesses), there won't be a need to file taxes at the end of the year with the IRS.
 Employers will simply withhold the appropriate amount of tax from an employee's paycheck and it's done.
-There are no deductions, credits, or other adjustments to the tax code since a skeleton government will treat all its citizens in an equal and unbiased fashion regarding their individual life decisions (e.g., single or married, rent or own home, children or none, etc.).
+There are no deductions, credits, or other adjustments to the tax code since a skeleton government treats all its citizens in an equal and fair manner regarding their individual life decisions (e.g., single or married, rent or own home, children or none, etc.).

 Further Considerations

 A skeleton government with a federal tax rate of 5% or less may require the active military force to be replaced with a volunteer-based civilian force (much like the Minutemen of colonial times).
-In this case, the defense budget would be primarily used to maintain special/elite forces, while a smaller amount would be used for maintaining Minuteman training camps across the country.
-Over the years, the skeleton tax rate may be temporarily raised to fund new weapon procurement or other matters for supporting the military.
+In this case, the defense budget would primarily be used to maintain special/elite forces with a limited amount for Minuteman training camps.

 bottom of page